opendaylight/transportpce/docs/developer-guide.rst

 Otherwise, this notification will be published :

--  **ServiceCreate failed ...** : Indicates that the process of service-create failed.
-   It contains the failure response.
+-  **ServiceCreate failed ...** : Indicates that the process of service-create failed, and also contains the failure cause.

 To retrieve these service notifications stored in the Kafka server :

-**REST API** : *POST /restconf/operations/nbi-notifications:get-notifications-service*
+**REST API** : *POST /restconf/operations/nbi-notifications:get-notifications-process-service*

 **Sample JSON Data**